Biodun Jeyifo

-Biodun Jeyifo (born 5 January 1946) is a Nigerian academic, critic, public intellectual, cultural theorist and a specialist in world Anglophone literature and culture.
+Biodun Jeyifo (5 January 1946 – 11 February 2026) was a Nigerian academic, critic, public intellectual, cultural theorist and a specialist in world Anglophone literature and culture.

-He has attained great prominence in African intellectual circles and transcontinental circuits of academia for his analyses of capitalist modernity and its social and cultural crises.
-It has been said of him: "No other scholar, apart from Edward Said, Gayatri Spivak and Homi Bhabha, is more attentive to the radically dispersed accents or strands of thinking the post-colonial the way BJ has done."
+Jeyifo attained great prominence in African intellectual circles and transcontinental circuits of academia for his analyses of capitalist modernity and its social and cultural crises.
+It has been said of him [that] "No other scholar, apart from Edward Said, Gayatri Spivak and Homi Bhabha, is more attentive to the radically dispersed accents or strands of thinking the post-colonial the way BJ has done."

-Jeyifo is generally regarded as the world’s preeminent scholarly authority on the works and career of Wole Soyinka.
-His award-winning book on the 1986 Nobel laureate, Wole Soyinka: Politics, Poetics and Postcolonialism (Cambridge University Press, 2004), is regarded as the most comprehensive study of the author’s work, and the most sophisticated single author study of any writer in African postcolonial studies.
-While the leading scholars and critics of Soyinka’s works took the view that the difficulties and complexities in the Nigerian writer’s body of work were either merely self-constitutive or willfully obscurantist, in this book and other books and essays on Soyinka’s writings, Jeyifo based his analysis on the premise that modernist and avant-gardist techniques and language were at the heart of the alleged difficulties and complexities.
-The book is notable for its detailed readings of Soyinka’s greatest works of drama, poetry and fictional and nonfiction prose, combining intellectual rigor with sheer writing pleasure in his explications.
+He was generally regarded as the world's preeminent scholarly authority on the works and career of Wole Soyinka.
+His award-winning book on the 1986 Nobel laureate, Wole Soyinka: Politics, Poetics and Postcolonialism (Cambridge University Press, 2004), is regarded as the most comprehensive study of the author's work, and the most sophisticated single author study of any writer in African postcolonial studies.
+While the leading scholars and critics of Soyinka's works took the view that the difficulties and complexities in the Nigerian writer's body of work were either merely self-constitutive or wilfully obscurantist, in this book and other books and essays on Soyinka's writings, Jeyifo based his analysis on the premise that modernist and avant-gardist techniques and language were at the heart of the alleged difficulties and complexities.
+The book is notable for its detailed readings of Soyinka's greatest works of drama, poetry and fictional and nonfiction prose, combining intellectual rigour with sheer writing pleasure in his explications.

 Early life and education

-Born in Ibadan, Nigeria on Saturday, January 5, 1946, Jeyifo had all his formal education - primary, secondary and tertiary - in that city when it was the cultural and intellectual capital of a decolonizing Nigeria and one of the most cosmopolitan cities in the African continent.
-This background is deeply and widely reflected in Jeyifo’s work, career and honors.
+Born in Ibadan, Colony and Protectorate of Nigeria, on 5 January 1946, Jeyifo had all his formal education – primary, secondary and tertiary – in that city when it was the cultural and intellectual capital of a decolonizing Nigeria and one of the most cosmopolitan cities in the African continent.
+This background is deeply and widely reflected in Jeyifo's work, career and honours.
+Studying at the University of Ìbàdàn for his bachelor's degree, he graduated in 1970 with first-class honours in English — the third student in the university history to do so after Dan Izevbaye and Molara Ogundipe.
 His postgraduate education and subsequent professional career in the United States built on the foundations of the intellectual and cultural cosmopolitanism that he had absorbed from his basic formal education at home in Nigeria.

-Jeyifo earned a PhD in 1975 from New York University, where Richard Schechner was his PhD supervisor; he had gained a master's degree from the same university in 1973, and a bachelor's in 1970 at the University of Ìbàdàn, where he graduated with first-class honours — the third in the university after Dan Izevbaye and Molara Ogundipe.
-He also holds a D.Litt (honoris causa) from Ọbafẹmi Awolọwọ University.
-He has taught at Cornell University, Oberlin College, and Harvard University.
+Jeyifo gained a master's degree from New York University in 1973, going on to earn a PhD in 1975 from the same university, where Richard Schechner was his supervisor.
+Jeyifo also held a D.Litt. (honoris causa) from Ọbafẹmi Awolọwọ University.
+He taught at Cornell University, Oberlin College, and Harvard University.
 Jeyifo was the first president of the Academic Staff Union of Universities (ASUU) in Nigeria, when he taught at the University of Ife.